 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 25.3% for employers and 5.5 to 12.5% for employees.
+The agreed contribution rates for future years are % for employers and % for employees.

 The LGPS obligation relates to the employees of the academy trust, who were employees transferred as part of the conversion from the maintained school and new employees who were eligible to, and did, join the scheme in the year.
 The obligation in respect of employees who transferred on conversion represents their cumulative service at both the predecessor school and the academy trust at the balance sheet date.